 For more than 30 years, Flint Hills Resources Pine Bend and Ducks Unlimited have worked together to conserve nearly 200,000 acres of Minnesota’s lakes and wildlife habitat.
 Highlights of the partnership include restoring more than 36,000 acres of wild rice lake habitat, protecting or restoring 144,235 acres of wetlands and 54,097 acres of grasslands; and permanently protecting five miles of sensitive shoreline.

-Since 1997 the Pine Bend refinery has supported the DARTS Learning Buddies program, which brings together older adults and students in kindergarten through fifth grade to share experiences and learn from one another.
-The program focuses on math, science and reading.
+Since 1997 the Pine Bend refinery has supported the DARTS Learning Buddies program, which brings together older adults and students in kindergarten through eighth grade to share experiences and learn from one another.
+Volunteers mentor students in the areas of reading, spelling, vocabulary, science and math.

 The refinery partners with Friends of the Mississippi River and Great River Greening to bring goats to the Pine Bend bluffs as a part of an innovative approach for maintaining and restoring natural habitat.